-Due to COVID-19, CUSE will be operating remotely at least through the end of 2020.
+Due to the COVID-19 pandemic, CUSE is operating remotely.
 We are still available for advising appointments, however, via Zoom or phone, and you can reach us via email or phone with questions during working hours.
 Although we will obviously be unable to hold in-person events, we intend to be just as available to our students and alumni as we would be if we were working from campus.
 Please do not hesitate to reach out to us.

 "Scholarly engagement" refers to any activities that build on scholarship in order to engage with the world.
 Typical examples of scholarly engagement activities include research, internships, and service learning.